eniac/mu2sls/README.md

 Also, storing collections in Beldi might require rethinking of its mechanisms to be efficient.
 We don't want to serialize a whole object and deserialize it.

+__TODO:__ How can we start measuring implementation of lists on Beldi and whether it is efficient.

 ## Related Work <a name="related-work"></a>

 This section contains pointers and references to related papers and software so that we don't forget it: